 Challenges at ENGIE

 ENGIE US oversees a number of energy related services from solar, battery and cogeneration design, installation and post maintenance services and is responsible for supplying energy to nearly 50 percent of Fortune 100 companies.
-With an estimated peak load totalling nearly 13,000 MW, in addition to providing electricity services to residential and small businesses in 12 US states, ENGIE has become one of the world’s major solar energy suppliers..
+With an estimated peak load totaling nearly 13,000 MW, in addition to providing electricity services to residential and small businesses in 12 US states, ENGIE has become one of the world’s major solar energy suppliers.

 With traditional post-construction maintenance and production, site technicians rely upon straightforward processes and check-lists to aid in identifying discrepancies and reporting on them.
 In many cases—specifically for ENGIE who operates and supports thousands of individual work sites across the US— obtaining and reporting on the right information is crucial to the success and future of the company.

 Jamal Aboueljoud, the Director of Post-Construction Services for ENGIE’s California branch, leads a team of about 10 O&M technicians who are considered the lifeblood that keeps the company branch going.
 “We maintain the [site system] so that it is operating and producing the energy that is guaranteed…making my department a critical part in maintaining the system properly,” said Aboueljoud.

 The primary issue that Aboueljoud and his crew faced was a lack of efficiency in their report generation process.
 “It literally took us months to capture the right information and to go back and decipher it (into a report),” he says.
 For Aboueljoud and his crew, taking weeks to generate reports for nearly 550 sites annually meant they had to manually organize their data assets—from a single folder—to reflect the correct project site, which took a substantial amount of time to complete.